 There are several ways to create such experiments with an A/B testing tool such as Kameleoon.
 Fundamentally, you can either:

-- use an SDK or an API from Shopify’s liquid source code to activate/disable a piece of code (let’s say variant B) for some of your users.
+3. use a JS SDK from Shopify’s liquid source code to activate/disable a piece of code (let’s say variant B) for some of your users.

 Let’s deep dive into each of them.

 But before that, don’t forget that you will need to install Kameleoon on your Shopify store to be able to run experiments.
-You can use our Shopify x Kameleoon App that smooths this process and we recommend you read our documentation about it.
+If you run web experiments, you can use our Shopify x Kameleoon App that smooths this process and we recommend you read our documentation about it.
+If you run feature flags or feature experiments, please follow the guidelines described in this documentation.

 Split URL testing